Saturday, January 21, 2017

 The Banyan tree (also known as the walking tree) is native to the heart of the rubber-producing region of southern Asia, which dominated the rubber market during the 1920s and 30s.

 Banyans are one of the more than 800 species within the genus Ficus.
-The long branches support themselves by producing aerial roots that slowly grow downward into the ground, forming pillar-like trunks.
-There are over 13 types of Ficus throughout the gardens of Edison Ford.
+Their long branches support themselves by producing aerial roots that grow downward into the ground, forming pillar-like trunks.
+There are over 13 types of Ficus throughout Edison Ford's gardens.

 Historical documents reveal the banyan was planted as a sapling on the Edison property around 1927.
-It is the largest banyan in the continental United States, with a canopy that covers almost one acre of land.
+It is the most enormous banyan in the continental United States, with a canopy that covers almost one acre of land.

-The pier was originally called “the wharf.”
-It was used as a working area to off-load boats carrying materials and contents for the homes and laboratory, beginning in November 1885.
-After the Estate buildings were complete, the pier’s initial function changed.
+The pier was initially called "the wharf."
+Beginning in November 1885, it was used as a working area to off-load boats carrying materials and contents for the homes and laboratory.
+After the Estate buildings were completed, the pier's initial function changed.

-Mina’s correspondence to family in 1909 relates, “Thomas caught a trout, snapper and I think a small tarpon which he did land, right off the pier… We may supper there this evening, I am not sure.”
+Mina's correspondence to the family in 1909 states, "Thomas caught a trout, snapper, and I think a small tarpon, which he did land, right off the pier… We may supper there this evening, I am not sure."

 By this time, Edison had improved the pier by lengthening it into the Caloosahatchee River by about 1,500 feet and adding small docks, boathouses, and a summer house.
-The area was used routinely as a gathering place for leisure and recreational activities.
+The area was routinely used as a leisure and recreational gathering place.

 The many beautifying improvements to the grounds in the 1920s included the addition of a feature at the entrance of the pier.
-It was comprised of a rustic bridge, benches, and a trellis wrapped with a colorful bougainvillea vine.
-Besides creating a new spot to sit along the riverbank, the feature enhanced the impressive view across the lawn through to the river as guests entered the Estate via the Main Gate Allee.
+It comprised a rustic bridge, benches, and a trellis wrapped with a colorful bougainvillea vine.
+Besides creating a new spot to sit along the riverbank, the feature enhanced the impressive view across the river lawn as guests entered the Estate via the satellite.

-The pool was constructed by W.R.
+"Madeleine, Marie, Theodore, and the two maiEstatee gone bathing in the hotel pool—so everybody is happy, wrote Mina to family on April 7, 1909.
+By the 1911 winter season, the family and staff no longer had to travel downtown to the Royal Palm Hotel pool.
+Edison had a bathing pool built right on his own Estate.
+Estate estates were constructed by W.R.
 Wallace and the Company of Fort Myers.
-The work included the floor and walls made of concrete, reinforced throughout with woven wires or expanded metal, corners for 10 feet reinforced with ½ inch-twisted iron bars, and the side and bottom made continuous by the interweaving of the metal.
-Initially, it included stone steps leading to the pool, a plank walk around the interior of the pool, a board fence, and dressing rooms located on the southeast corner.
+The work includes an entire floor and walls made of concrete reinforced with woven wires or expanded metal, corners for 10 feet reinforced with ½ 12-inch-twisted iron bars, and the side and bottom made continuous by the interweaving of the metal.
+Initially, it included stone steps leading to the pool, a plank walk around the exterior, a board fence, and dressing rooms on the southeast corner.
 The final cost of the project was about $1,000.

-The swimming pool underwent major changes in 1928 to meet more modern needs.
+The swimming pool underwent significant changes in 1928 to meet more modern needs.
 The remodeling plan was designed by the local architect Nat Gaillard Walker.
 Concrete walks around the pool, pipe framing for the railing fence and pavilion, a tea house, a fountain, and a bathhouse with showers were added.
 All features were attached to make one combined entertainment area.

-The pool complex remained a favorite spot for the Edison family as Madeleine relates in a letter to her mother on March 10, 1947:
+The pool complex remained a favorite spot for the Edison family, as Madeleine relates in a letter to her mother on March 10, 1947:

 "We did enjoy the lazy days at Fort Myers—I couldn't have borne it not to see the place again it always was—and I'm glad it was warm enough for a farewell swim in the pool!".

-The Edison Estate riverside buildings were originally built in 1886 and remodeled slightly throughout the years.
-The sprawling Edison Seminole Lodge is made up of the Family Home, connecting a pergola and Guest House.
-The Edison Moonlight Garden and Little Office were built in the 1920s, and the Edison Caretaker’s House was added in the same period with a garage and living quarters.
-There is also a pool, teahouse, and seawall recreation area adjacent to the river.
+The Edison Estate riverside buildings were initially built in 1886 and remodeled slightly throughout the years.
+The sprawling Edison Seminole Lodge comprises the Family Home, connecting a pergola and Guest House.
+The Edison Moonlight Garden and Little Office were built in the 1920s, and the Edison Caretaker's House, with a garage and living quarters, was added in the same period.
+A pool, teahouse, and seawall recreation area are also adjacent to the river.

 In 2007, through a $10 million multi-year, award-winning project, the site was restored to its 1929 appearance.

-Through the leadership of a new non-profit governing board, The Thomas Edison & Henry Ford Winter Estates Inc., a new era of restoration excellence, conservation, and program development has emerged.
-The award-winning project has been developed and has emerged.
-The award-winning project has been designated by the National Trust for Historic Preservation as one of 12 national projects noted for excellence in preservation.
+A new era of restoration excellence, conservation, and program development has emerged through the leadership of a new non-profit governing board, The Thomas Edison & Henry Ford Winter Estates Inc. The award-winning project has been developed and emerged.
+The National Trust for Historic Preservation has designated it as one of 12 national projects noted for excellence in preservation.

 Restoration and Rebirth support from: